gaurav-nelson/github-action-vale-lint/README.md

+# DEPRECATED ⛔️

-# Github action: Lint with Vale ✅❎
+## Github action: Lint with Vale ✅❎

 Automatically lint all modified text files in your GitHub pull requests.
 This GitHub action uses [Vale](https://errata-ai.github.io/vale/) to lint prose.